 Blue Spruce, Dogwoods, Japanese Maples, and Rhododendrons

-Our shipment of living Christmas Trees such as Blue Spruce and our Dogwoods will be shipped next week.
-Also on the shipment are Japanese Maples and Rhododendrons.
-They are scheduled to ship the week of the 7th.
+Our shipment of living Christmas Trees such as Blue Spruce and our white Dogwoods will be shipped next week.
+Japanese Maples and Rhododendrons arrived last week.
 As soon as they arrive we have them inspected by the county and then they are ready for sale.
 I will let everyone know as soon as they are in and ready to go.

 Bare Root Roses and Fruit Trees